-Morrisons Solicitors Partners Catherine Fisher and John Andrews, along with WSM Advisors Partner Simon Marsh, reflect on the biggest questions they were asked during their roadshow across China on “Doing Business and Investing in the UK”.
+Morrisons Solicitors Partner Catherine Fisher along with WSM Advisors Partner Simon Marsh, reflect on the biggest questions they were asked during their roadshow across China on "Doing Business and Investing in the UK".

 Why is now a good time to invest in the UK?

 Whilst the uncertainty of Brexit presents a number of challenges, it also gives rise to some unique investment opportunities in the UK.
 In particular:

 Real Estate: the spectre of Brexit and the lack of clarity as to whether the UK will leave the EU with a deal or not has led to the flat lining of property prices.
 Once there is more certainty over the outcome of Brexit, it is expected that property prices will begin to rise at some point post Brexit, reflecting the historical increases seen prior to the Brexit vote.